shravan-padakanti/scala-1/Sets-and-Combinatorial-Search-Example.md

 ### Sets vs Sequences

 The principal differences between sets and sequences are:
-1. Sets are unordered; the elements of a set do not have a predefined order in which they appear in the set
+1. Sets are **unordered**; the elements of a set do not have a predefined order in which they appear in the set
-2. sets do not have duplicate elements:
+2. sets **do not have duplicate elements**:
 ``` scala
 s map (_ / 2) // Set(2, 0, 3, 1)
 ```